France: Early to mid-20th century (1914–1946)

-Contemporary period (1946–present)
+1946–present

-The GPRF laid the groundwork for a new constitutional order that resulted in the Fourth Republic (1946–1958), which saw spectacular economic growth (les Trente Glorieuses).
-France was one of the founding members of NATO (1949).
-France attempted to regain control of French Indochina but was defeated by the Viet Minh in 1954 at the climactic Battle of Dien Bien Phu.
-Only months later, France faced another anti-colonialist conflict in Algeria, then treated as an integral part of France and home to over one million European settlers.
-During the conflict, the French systematically used torture and repression, including extrajudicial killings to keep control of Algeria.

-This conflict wracked the country and nearly led to a coup and civil war in France.
+A new constitution resulted in the Fourth Republic (1946–1958), which saw strong economic growth (les Trente Glorieuses).
+France was a founding member of NATO and attempted to regain control of French Indochina, but was defeated by the Viet Minh in 1954.
+France faced another anti-colonialist conflict in Algeria, then part of France and home to over one million European settlers (Pied-Noir).
+The French systematically used torture and repression, including extrajudicial killings to keep control.
+This conflict nearly led to a coup and civil war.

-During the May 1958 crisis, the weak and unstable Fourth Republic gave way to the Fifth Republic, which included a strengthened Presidency.
-In the latter role, Charles de Gaulle managed to keep the country together while taking steps to end the Algerian War.
-The war was concluded with the Évian Accords in 1962 which led to Algerian independence.
-Algerian independence came at a high price: it resulted in between half a million and one million deaths and over 2 million internally displaced Algerians.
-Around one million Pied-Noirs and Harkis fled from Algeria to France upon independence.
-A vestige of the colonial empire are the French overseas departments and territories.
+During the May 1958 crisis, the weak Fourth Republic gave way to the Fifth Republic, which included a strengthened presidency.
+The war concluded with the Évian Accords in 1962 which led to Algerian independence, at a high price: between half a million and one million deaths and over 2 million internally-displaced Algerians.
+Around one million Pied-Noirs and Harkis fled from Algeria to France.
+A vestige of the empire is the French overseas departments and territories.

-In the context of the Cold War, De Gaulle pursued a policy of "national independence" towards the Western and Eastern blocs.
-To this end, he withdrew from NATO's military-integrated command (while remaining in the NATO alliance itself), launched a nuclear development programme and made France the fourth nuclear power.
-He restored cordial Franco-German relations to create a European counterweight between the American and Soviet spheres of influence.
-However, he opposed any development of a supranational Europe, favouring a Europe of sovereign nations.
-In the wake of the series of worldwide protests of 1968, the revolt of May 1968 had an enormous social impact.
-In France, it was the watershed moment when a conservative moral ideal (religion, patriotism, respect for authority) shifted towards a more liberal moral ideal (secularism, individualism, sexual revolution).
-Although the revolt was a political failure (as the Gaullist party emerged even stronger than before) it announced a split between the French people and de Gaulle who resigned shortly after.
+During the Cold War, de Gaulle pursued a policy of "national independence" towards the Western and Eastern blocs.
+He withdrew from NATO's military-integrated command (while remaining within the alliance), launched a nuclear development programme and made France the fourth nuclear power.
+He restored cordial Franco-German relations to create a European counterweight between American and Soviet spheres of influence.
+However, he opposed any development of a supranational Europe, favouring sovereign nations.
+The revolt of May 1968 had an enormous social impact; it was a watershed moment when a conservative moral ideal (religion, patriotism, respect for authority) shifted to a more liberal moral ideal (secularism, individualism, sexual revolution).
+Although the revolt was a political failure (the Gaullist party emerged stronger than before) it announced a split between the French and de Gaulle, who resigned.